-- Young children under 5, and especially those under 2 years
+- Young children under age 2

-- Adults older than 65
+- Adults older than age 65

 - Residents of nursing homes and other long-term care facilities